-An immunoassay type urine test detects substances in body fluids utilizing immunological reactions to:
+A unique type of urine test detects substances in body fluids utilizing immunological reactions to:

 - specific antibodies

-- If a drug test is positive, a sample from the original specimen may use mass spectrometry/gas chromatography to validate if the person appeals to the positive results.
+- If a drug test is positive, a sample from the original specimen may use chromatography to validate if the person appeals to the positive results.

-Determining how long does it stay in your system depends on a variety of factors, including:
+Determining how long it stays in your system depends on a variety of factors, including:

 - Dose recently

 - Method of use

 It can be detected in hair samples for four or five months following the drug’s cessation.
 However, hair follicle tests detect drug use for several years after a user last took an illegal drug, depending on the length of the hair.

 Meth is a white, bitter-tasting powder.
 It looks like fragments of glass.
 It is better known as crystal meth.
 It can be smoked, injected, or snorted.